Predictions for the 2014 Nobel Prize in ChemistryOctober 8th, 2014

 Wow, is the announcement really in five hours?
 Then I guess it is time to post my predictions and official list of odds against winning the 2014 Nobel Prize in Chemistry.
 Incidentally, this is what has become of my life—a never-ending series of nearly missed deadlines.
 If I get tenure, you can expect my yearly odds to get posted sometime in November, which will also ensure my picks are more accurate.

-The candidates are sorted below by discovery/invention rather than by scientist.
+As is the custom, the candidates are sorted below by discovery/invention rather than by scientist.
 The treatment of candidate scientists can get complicated.
 Some are listed more than once.
 In cases where someone not listed could easily share in the prize for the associated discovery, a “+” is listed.
 In cases where one of the scientists listed could easily not share in that prize, a “–” is listed.
 The odds are reported in “odds against” format.
 Remember, this list attempts to address who will win the prize this year, not who should win the prize.
-There’s a big difference.